I’ve heard the concept of putting your spouse before your children. But, what does that look like? Here’s how we do it in our family.

 Before them, it was us.

 Before they existed it was the two of us.
+Me and my wife.
 We fell in love, skipped class to be together, stayed up too late talking on the phone (that was tied to the wall by a cord), and eventually committed to forever with one another.
 We were the beginning.
 We kicked this whole party off.
 Then these beautiful children came along.
-And we’re sure thankful they did because they fill our [lives] with so much joy.
+And we’re sure thankful they did because they fill our lives with so much joy.
 But, our union is sacred.
 Our union is holy.
-With all of our power, we must protect that sacredness.
+With all of my power, I must protect that sacredness with my wife.